Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ```

 c.
 In the Misc Options area, add/uncomment the following items. `ParallelDownloads = 5`, `Color` and `ILoveCandy`.<br>
 d.
-Once saved run `pacman -Sy` to apply the modified config and to download the repo.
+Once saved, run `pacman -Sy` to apply the modified changes to the config file and download the new repository.

 ## 10. Installing more packages and enabling system services.
-This step is where you are going to install some more packages and some miscellaneous drivers for connecting internet as well as enabling some necessary system functions.
+This step is where you are going to install some more packages and some miscellaneous drivers for connecting the internet as well as enabling some necessary system functions.

 Note: Skip the fstrim function if you don't have an SSD.

 a.
 Run `pacman -S git networkmanager reflector pacman-contrib bash-completion` to install the listed packages.<br>
 b.
-To make sure that your CPU has no active exploits on it's firmware, you need to install the microcode.
-To install your CPU's microcode run `pacman -S [Your CPU Brand]-ucode`.<br>
+To make sure that your CPU has no active exploits on it's firmware, you need to install the manufacturer's microcode.
+To install the microcode for your processor, run `pacman -S [Your CPU Brand]-ucode` to install the microcode.<br>
 c.
-Enable the following services to start the drivers and system functions.
+Once all packages have been installed, enable the following services to start the necessary drivers and system functions.
 ```
 systemctl enable NetworkManager.service
 systemctl enable fstrim.timer